tinegachris/bytes-to-watts-webinar/README.md

   - `README.md`: Explanation of scripts and how to run the demo
 - `resources/`: Related articles, papers, and documentation
 - `images/`: Diagrams, charts, or visuals used in the presentation
-- `notes/`: Speaker notes or extended content
 - `Q&A/`: Collected questions and answers from the webinar

 ## Getting Started

-To get started with the smart solar monitoring project, follow these steps:
+To get started with the demo project, follow these steps:

 1. Clone the repository: